vuejs/test-utils-docs/src/guide/event-handling.md

 - Use `emitted()` to access the events emitted from a Vue component.
 - `emitted(eventName)` returns an array, where each element represents one event emitted.
-- Arguments are stored in `emitted(eventName)[index]` in an array, in the same order they are emitted.
+- Arguments are stored in `emitted(eventName)[index]` in an array in the same order they are emitted.